Product-sourcing and product quality, including animal welfare

 by the Farm Animal Welfare Committee (2009).

-dates detailed are to the end of the calendar year.
-Unless
+All dates detailed are to the end of the calendar year.

-progress steps are defined, the standard is met currently.
+Unless progress steps are defined, the standard is met

-welfare laws and regulations, regardless of the country
+animal welfare laws and regulations, regardless of the

 Antibiotics